 Includes stories by the editor, J.M.
 Barrie, Ed D. Hoch, Laurie King, Larry D. Sweazy, Vincent Starrett, Ellery Queen, John Dickson Carr and others.

 The author's official website, focussing on both his mystery and historical western work.

 Report respectfully submitted by Deborah Morgan, with additional info by Kevin Burton Smith.
 Many thanks to Deborah for her permission to use her interview, which originally appeared in the March 1999 issue of the PWA newsletter, Reflections in a Private Eye.
 By the way, besides being Loren's publicist, Deborah's a writer herself, having published non-fiction and western shortfiction.
 She's also dabbled in P.I. fiction (see Mary Shelley).
-She's also writesr a mystery series featuring antiques dealer Jeffrey Talbot.
+She's also written a mystery series featuring antiques dealer Jeffrey Talbot.

 Remember, your comments, suggestions, corrections and contributions are always welcome.

 At the tone, leave your name and number and I'll get back to you...

 Copyright 1998-2014, thrillingdetective.com.
 All rights reserved.